ssuukk/MaxVector/README.md

       }
     }

-Or it could lookup embeddings in your database by prompt, first obtaining embedding for your prompt, like here:
+Or it could lookup embeddings in your database by prompt, first obtaining the embedding from OpenAI, like here:

     query findClosest {
       findClosest(prompt: "house animal", k: 3) {